 - Use what you need, find homes for what you don’t.
 If you have items (of value) sitting around your house unused, consider passing them on to others who would actively use it.
 Remove distractions and help items have value.

-For more on community, see my full post on creating community here.
+For more on community, see my full post on creating a zero waste community.